 HHMD begin in her living room with 12 referring partner agencies and now has well over 100 agencies that refer the service and a whole warehouse to support the need.
 The service model has experienced 50% growth year over year and is on track to serve over 2,500 children and their families in 2015 with a target of 4,000 for 2016.

-Stephanie and her husband John live in University City with their 4 children ages 3, 5, 13 and 16 and their dogs Ben and Macy.
-When she is able to sneak in some free time she enjoys reading and biking with her husband.
+Stephanie and her husband John live in University City with their 4 children ages 5, 8, 16 and 19 and their dogs Hank and Macy.

 Education & Resources Director, Mary Brown